symfony-si/symfony-docs-sl/reference/dic_tags.rst

 assetic.templating.twig
 -----------------------

-**Purpose**: Remove this service if twig templating is disabled
+**Purpose**: Remove this service if Twig templating is disabled

-The tagged service will be removed from the container if ``framework.templating.engines`` config section does not contain twig.
+The tagged service will be removed from the container if ``framework.templating.engines`` config section does not contain ``twig``.

 console.command
 ---------------

 .. versionadded:: 2.4
-   Support for registering commands in the service container was added in version 2.4.
+   Support for registering commands in the service container was introduced in Symfony 2.4.

 **Purpose**: Add a command to the application